-Let APGFCU help you prepare for college.
-We put together a collection of scholarship details and resources to help you get to school.
+Let APGFCU® help you prepare for your continued education.
+Below is a collection of scholarship details and resources to help you on your journey.

-APGFCU is dedicated to helping students who are graduating high school, continuing their education through college, trade school or certificate programs, and returning adults reach their goals through our Scholarship Awards program.
+APGFCU is dedicated to helping students graduating from high school, continuing their education through college, trade school or certificate programs, and returning adults reach their goals through our Scholarship Competition.
+APGFCU is proud to sponsor this competition, now in its 29th year.

-Participants may respond to the contest topic from January 2 through February 28, 2023, in one of three ways:
+Participants can respond from January 2 through February 15, 2026, in one of three ways:

-The APGFCU-sponsored scholarship contest is open to members in good standing who are: high school students 18 years of age or younger, anticipating a Spring 2023 graduation; continuing students of college, trade school or a certificate program in 2023; or adults returning to a for-credit college, trade school or a certificate program in 2023.
+The APGFCU-sponsored scholarship contest is open to members in good standing who are: high school students 18 years of age or younger, anticipating a Spring 2026 graduation; continuing students of college, trade school, or a certificate program in 2026; or adults returning to a for-credit college, trade school or a certificate program in 2026.
 This scholarship does not apply to students in post-graduate programs nor to payment of student loans.

 Not an APGFCU member yet?